advename/tdd-exercises-KEA/util-2/README.md

 # Test Case

-GIVEN I have blog post comments
+GIVEN I have the number 10 and 2
-WHEN showing these comments
+WHEN checking the percentage of 2 from 10
-THEN I will only display the top liked comment
+THEN I get 20%